Extended version history—a Dropbox Pro add-on

 Purchasing extended version history

-- If you have a Dropbox Basic account, you'll need to upgrade to Dropbox Pro to add EVH.
+- If you have a Dropbox Basic account, upgrade to Dropbox Pro to add EVH.

-- Dropbox Business users have unlimited version history and can access any deleted and previous file versions.
-If you've connected your personal and work accounts, unlimited version history will only apply to your Dropbox Business account.
-If you'd like EVH for your personal account, you'll need to add it separately from your account settings after upgrading to Dropbox Pro.
+- Dropbox Business users have 120 days to recover deleted files.
+If you've connected a Basic personal account to your work account, this 120-day recovery period only applies to your Dropbox Business account.
+If you'd like EVH for your personal account, add it from your personal account settings.

-- Deleting a shared folder is the same as leaving that folder.
-After you leave a shared folder, EVH will no longer be in effect for the content in that shared folder because it will no longer be linked to your account.
-If you add the folder again within 30 days of leaving it, deleted and previous versions of files from before the folder was left will still be recoverable with EVH.
+Removing a shared folder from your Dropbox is not the same as deleting that folder.
+After you remove a shared folder from your Dropbox, EVH is no longer in effect for the content in that shared folder because the shared folder is no longer linked to your account.
+If you add the folder again within 30 days of removing a folder from your Dropbox, deletion and version history of files from before the folder was left are recoverable with EVH.